Revolutionary-Games/Thrive/doc/setup_instructions.md

 This is the setup instructions for compiling Thrive.

-Important Note: If you run into any trouble with the setup scripts, please bring them up on the development slack or open a github issue.
+Important Note: If you run into any trouble with the setup scripts, please bring them up on the development discord or open a github issue.

 This tutorial is also in video form for: [Windows](https://www.youtube.com/watch?v=eiQsxKCpOhY)
     and [Linux (Fedora and Ubuntu)](https://www.youtube.com/watch?v=_ZWBTlIo9W4)

 If you are a team member you can ask help on the forums:
     [Private Developer Forums](http://forum.revolutionarygamesstudio.com/)

+Otherwise you can ask on our [community discord](https://discordapp.com/invite/FZxDQ4H)

 Thank you!